deongee/twitter_birdseed/README.md

 Occasionally you might want to specify an ID to the HTML element this shortcode generates.
 To specify the id, use the id attribute.
 For example:
 <pre><code>[birdseed id="feed1" username="your_username"]</code></pre>

-* Note: Except for the id attribute, all other attributes are compatible with the optional setting names of seaofclouds / tweet jQuery plugin.
+* Note: Except for the id attribute, all other attribute names and values are compatible with those of optional settings of the seaofclouds / tweet jQuery plugin.

 NOTICE
 ================